To get the most out of this page, make sure you’ve read about Basic Callbacks in the Dash Tutorial.

 ALLSMALLER

-In the example below, ALLSMALLER
+In the following example, ALLSMALLER

 is used to pass in the values of all of the dropdowns on the page that have an index smaller than the index corresponding to the div.